 At the time of the 1891 Census, the family lived in the Police Station, Guildford Road in Woking.
 Henry was working as a police constable and Alice was looking after Harry W., Albert G., Francis and 1 year old Percy.

 At the time of the 1901 Census, the family moved to the Police Station at Camberley, Frimley in Farnham.
 Henry was working as a Sergeant of Surrey Constabulary.
 Alice was looking after Percy, Leonard, Alice and Mabel.
 Albert G. was working as a railway porter and Francis as an oilman assistant.

-By the 1911 Census, Henry’s father Henry became the Superintendant of Police.
+By the 1911 Census, Percy’s father Henry became the Superintendant of Police.
 The family lived at the Police Station at Hersham, Walton-on-Thames, Surrey.
 Alice was at home looking after Mabel and Ellen Minnie.
 Her son Leonard was working as a motor car driver and sixteen years old Alice was a dressmaker assistant.
 The family occupied five rooms: three bedrooms, a kitchen and a sitting room.

 Percy was working as a footman at Warwick House, St James’s Stable Yard, SW, London to Mary Hoadley Dodge (an American heiress).
 The house had 20 rooms and Mrs Hoadley employed an extremely large household.

 At the time of Enlistment Percy was living at the Cottage, Pippingford Park, Nutley in Sussex, where he appears on the War Memorial there.